The Fog: Plot

 Town resident Nick Castle and hitchhiker Elizabeth Solley find the lost fishing trawler adrift and the corpse of one of the fishermen.
 Later, while Elizabeth is in the autopsy room alone, the fisherman's corpse briefly comes to life and accosts her before collapsing.
-Nick and coroner Dr. Phibes see the now-lifeless corpse has carved the number 3 on the floor with a scalpel.
-That evening, as the town begins its celebrations, local weatherman Dan O'Bannon is killed by the ghosts at the weather station.
+Nick and coroner Dr. Phibes see that the now lifeless corpse has carved the number "3" on the floor with a scalpel.
+That evening, as the town begins its celebrations, local weatherman Dan O'Bannon is killed by the revenants at the weather station.
 The fog has returned and starts moving inland, disrupting the town's telephone and power lines.
-Using a backup generator, Stevie begs her listeners to go to her house and save her son.
-The ghosts kill her son's babysitter but Nick and Elizabeth rescue Andy.
+Using a backup electric generator, Stevie begs her listeners to go to her house and save her son.
+The revenants kill her son's babysitter, but Nick and Elizabeth rescue Andy.

-Stevie advises her listeners to head to the town's church, but then finds herself trapped and under siege by the ghosts when the fog envelops her lighthouse.
-Seeking refuge inside the church, a group of townsfolk finds a large gold cross in the wall cavity, made from the rest of the stolen gold from the Elizabeth Dane, just as the fog begins enveloping the church and the ghosts begin their attack.
-Malone, knowing that the ghosts have returned to take 6 lives to match the 6 original conspirators, offers the gold and himself to spare the others.
-The ghost of Blake himself seizes the gold cross and he and his crew disappear in a blinding flash of light as the fog miraculously vanishes.
+Stevie advises her listeners to head to the town's church, but then finds herself trapped and under siege by the revenants when the fog envelops her lighthouse.
+Seeking refuge inside the church, a group of townsfolk finds a large gold cross in the wall cavity, fashioned from the remaining stolen gold from the Elizabeth Dane, just as the fog begins to envelop the church and the revenants begin their attack.
+Malone understands that the revenants have returned to take six lives to match the six original conspirators, and feels guilty that his ancestor was one of them.
+He offers the gold and himself in exchange for sparing the others.
+Blake's revenant seizes the gold cross, and he and his crew disappear in a blinding flash of light as the fog miraculously vanishes.
 Stevie, now alone again at the lighthouse, warns her listeners that the fog could come again and instructs any ships that can hear her to keep an eye out for it.

-After everyone leaves the church, Malone remains inside and wonders why he was spared given that there were five deaths.
-The fog then reappears along with the ghosts, and Blake decapitates Malone, making six.
+After everyone leaves the church, Malone remains inside and wonders why he was spared, given that there were five deaths.
+The fog then reappears along with the revenants, and Blake decapitates Malone.